Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): ECIS-based Cell Line Classification Analysis

-The Figures~\ref{fig:lda_best}-\ref{fig:qda_best} show how LDA and QDA separate the feature space into linear and quadratic regions, respectively.
-A visual comparison of the LDA, QDA, and RDA regions (in Figures~\ref{fig:rda_best}-\ref{fig:qda_best}) shows some similarities; but, the classification rates in the corresponding tables in the manuscript and supplemental materials indicate that RDA is still the superior classification method.
-Hence, having a more flexible classification algorithm, which allows for a division of the feature space somewhere between linear and quadratic, seems to yield the best results for this data.
+The supplemental figures show how LDA and QDA separate the feature space into linear and quadratic regions, respectively.
+A visual comparison of the LDA, QDA, and RDA regions (in Supplemental Figures 3-4 and manuscript Figure 4) shows some similarities; but the classification rates in the corresponding tables in the manuscript and supplemental materials indicate that RDA is still the superior classification method.
+Hence, a more flexible classification algorithm, which allows for a division of the feature space somewhere between linear and quadratic, seems to yield the best results for this dataset.